In Texas, some criminal records can be sealed or expunged so that the general public cannot access them.

 It will generally take at least 30 days for a hearing date to be set after a petition has been filed, usually between four and six weeks.
 If an expungement is granted, it can take up to 180 days for agencies to destroy the records.
 Getting your criminal record expunged or obtaining an order of nondisclosure can be an extremely complex and confusing process, but you can give yourself the best chance of having your hearing date set and expungement granted as quickly as possible by working with an experienced attorney.

-Finding the Best Texas Attorney for Sealing or Expunging Records
+Finding a Texas Attorney for Sealing or Expunging Records